 Chapter 1

 I have been told that a doll only comes to life when she is loved by a child.
 My very first memory is the feeling of being wrapped in a soft linen handkerchief.
 I could see very little through the finely woven fabric until I was lifted up, and the handkerchief fell away.
-Looking down at me was a chubby-cheeked child with sensitive eyes.
+Looking down at me was a chubby-cheeked child with blue eyes.
 She cradled me against her chest and said, “Oh, thank you, Venerables!
 I love her.”
 Then I was almost crushed, as she leaped into the arms of an elderly gentleman sitting in an overstuffed armchair.

 “Please tell me the Hitty story again!” she cried.